UniOfGreenwich/softwareproject_-team-1/README.md

 ### The `teacherMenu` partial class

-This class provides options for staff or teacher to  manage user account, such as deleting existing account, creating new accont or edit information of the user.
+This class provides options for staff or teachers to manage user accounts, such as deleting existing accounts, creating new user accounts or editing information of the user.

 **`deleteUserButton_Click()`:**